blancaat/online-store-jatdigit/INFO-DOCKER.md

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
 You should see that `PRODUCTS-SERVICE` is now registered.

-1. _In a new CMD/Terminal window_, run a second container for the CART microservice.
-This holds a database.
+1. _In a new CMD/Terminal window_, run a third container for the CART microservice.

     ```sh
     docker run --name cart --hostname cart --network online-store-net -p 4444:4444 online-store-microservice java -jar app.jar products  --registration.server.hostname=<reg server ip addr>